-While the full guide is long, here’s how I’d go about authenticating the Yeezy Pirate Black, Moonrock, Turtledove or Oxford Tan really quick.
-I would:
+While the full guide is long, this is how I’d go about authenticating the Yeezy Pirate Black, Moonrock, Turtledove or Oxford Tan really quickly.

-But hey, you don’t need to remember all these.
+But hey, you don’t need to remember all this.
 We’ve organised all this information pretty nicely in the Legit Check App.
 Make sure you head over to legitcheck.app to download it!

 Over there you’ll also find many more guides for a lot of items — we’re going as deep as we can in our replica vs authentic comparisons.